mwerlen/cloudprint/README.rst

 Requires
 ---------------------------------------------------
-python 2.6 or 2.7
+- python 2.6 or 2.7
-pycups (can be tricky on OS X)
+- pycups (can be tricky on OS X) wich depends on libcups2-dev

 Usage
 ---------------------------------------------------